Magnetostatic bounds on stability of hopfions in bulk helimagnets: Results and discussion

-It is important to realize that unlike other known states of helimagnet, such as spirals and helices (which have zero magnetostatic energy) or skyrmions (whose magnetostatic energy is negligible), the hopfions are strongly influenced by magnetostatic interaction and this influence is destabilizing.
+Thus, the magnetostatic interaction has a destabilizing influence on the hopfions (unlike cones, helices or skyrmions, which have negligible magnetostatic energy) and makes the observation (in nature or numerical experiments) of free standing hopfions harder.
 So, the ideal material to look for hopfions should have as small $\mu^2=\umuZ\ugammaB\uMssq\uC/\uD^2$ as possible.
-Probably the most straightforward way to achieve this is via a competition of the sublattice magnetizations in a chiral ferrimagnet.
+Probably the most straightforward way to achieve this is via a competition of the sublattice magnetizations in a chiral ferrimagnet or may be even in a chiral altermagnet~\cite{SSJ2022}.

-Finally, let us also stress that the precise numbers for the $\mu_\mathrm{I}$ and $\mu_\mathrm{II}$ above depend on the considered variational model and may change if the model is improved.
-Yet, it is beyond any doubts at this point that magnetostatic interaction makes the observation of free space hopfions harder.